Parabolic representations and generalized Riley polynomials: Abstract

 \section{Abstract}

 We generalize R. Riley's study about parabolic representations of two bridge knot groups to the general knots in $S^3$.
-We utilize the parabolic quandle method for general knot diagrams and adopt symplectic quandle for better investigation.
+We utilize the parabolic quandle method for general knot diagrams and adopt symplectic quandle for better investigation, which gives such representations and their complex volumes explicitly.
 For any knot diagram with a specified crossing $\cc$, we define a generalized Riley polynomial $\Riley_\cc(y) \in \Qbb[y]$ whose roots correspond to the conjugacy classes of parabolic representations of the knot group.
-The \emph{sign-type} of parabolic quandle is newly introduced and we obtain a formula for the obstruction class to lift a boundary unipotent $\sl$-representation.
+The \emph{sign-type} of parabolic quandle is newly introduced and we obtain a formula for the obstruction class to lift to a boundary unipotent $\sl$-representation.
 Moreover, we define another polynomial $g_\cc(u)\in\Qbb[u]$, called $u$-polynomial, and prove that $\Riley_\cc(\u^2)=\pm g_\cc(\u)g_\cc(-\u)$.
-Based on this result, we introduce \emph{Riley field} and \emph{$u$-field} which are closely related to the invariant trace field.
-Finally, we present thorough computations of parabolic representations by our method for the examples of knots, $4_1$, $7_4$, $8_{18}$, $9_{29}$, and the link $5_1^2$, along with the complex volume and cusp shape for each representation.
+Based on this result, we introduce and investigate \emph{Riley field} and \emph{$u$-field} which are closely related to the invariant trace field.
+This method eventually leads to the complete classification of parabolic representations of knot groups along with their complex volumes and cusp shapes up to 12 crossings.

 {

 }